 The most important reason for choosing to use Babel for the purpose of generating the AST's used for transformation is due to the JavaScript community surrounding Babel.
 As this tool is dealing with proposals before they are part of JavaScript, a parser that supports early proposals for JavaScript is required.
-Babel supports most Stage 2 proposals through its plugin system, which allows the parsing of code not yet part of the language.
+Babel works closely with TC39 to support experimental syntax[18] through its plugin system, which allows the parsing of code not yet part of the language.